 Prior to validation taking place a new programme proposal must receive faculty and university support as outlined in the guide to validation.
 Completion of the new programme planning form is required to provide these committees with suitable levels of information to make a decision about the proposal.
-Once this approval is given, a validation event is convened by the faculty Head of Quality for devolved provision and by the Academic Partnerships Unit (APU) within the Strategic and International Partnerships Directorate for non-devolved provision.
+Once this approval is given, a validation event is convened by the faculty Head of Quality for devolved provision and by Educational Partnerships (UK) or Global Partnerships Unit (International) for non-devolved provision.
 Queries about validation should be directed to these individuals/areas in the first instance, or contact Henrietta Branston.

 Occasionally a new programme needs to be developed at speed to meet the needs of employers or university/faculty strategy.
 In such cases, the committee stage of the approval process may be superseded by the completion of a fast-track request form.
 Please contact your faculty Head of Studies to discuss this in the first instance.

 Revalidation is the process whereby a programme is revisited during a formal revalidation event to ensure its continued fitness for purpose.
 Revalidation is not necessary for most programmes as the university operates robust annual and periodic review processes.
 However, revalidation will take place where there is Professional Statutory or Regulatory Body (PSRB) accreditation or significant changes are being made to a programme.
 Please see section on making modifications to programmes and modules for guidance on when changes will necessitate a revalidation event.